Skip to main content

 Limits and validation

-• File type must be allowed for the selected group (for LISTING_IMAGES: PNG, JPG, or TIFF).
+• File type must be allowed for the selected group (for LISTING_IMAGES and APLUS_IMAGES: PNG, JPG, or TIFF).

 • The seller or vendor must exist in your Organization and have a valid connection.